-At BrandLoyalty, we aim to let all shoppers experience this feeling when they shop at our clients, by designing campaigns with the right mechanics and rewards that instantly change shopping behaviour and establish loyalty.
+At BrandLoyalty, we aim to let all shoppers experience this feeling when they shop at our clients, by designing campaigns with the right mechanics and rewards that instantly change shopping behavior and establish loyalty.

-High-quality rewards in campaign-based loyalty programmes
+High-quality rewards in campaign-based loyalty programs

 Shoppers are likely to be attracted to rewards that they see as compatible with their identities (or those identities that they desire to adopt) – particularly when they are socially desirable.